RX309Electronics/Videocall_ipcamera_hwhacking/README.md

-# Videocall_ipcamera_hwhacking
-In this repo i will share information about the itnernals of a cheap aliexpress videocall camera which is an ip camera controlled by an app, but with an lcd screen added to it which makes it quite interesting.
-In the future i will try to port doom to it!
+In this repo i will explore a cheap videocall ipcamera from aliexpress.
+This camera is unique compared to other ipcams i have looked at in the past.
+And thats a screeen!
+This device has a built in screen and thus a video device in /dev/ hopefully..
+Now i want to run doom on it ofcourse :)